nautechsystems/nautilus_trader/README.md

 ## Versioning and releases

-NautilusTrader is currently following a bi-weekly beta release schedule.
+NautilusTrader is currently targeting a weekly release schedule, occasionally there may be experimental or larger features which will delay a release by several weeks.

 The API is becoming more stable, however breaking changes are still possible between releases.
 Documentation of these changes in the release notes are made on a best-effort basis.

 ### Branches

+We aim to maintain a stable passing build on all branches.

 - `master` branch will always reflect the source code for the latest released version
 - `nightly` branch may contain experimental features and is generally merged from `develop` branch daily, and also when required
-- `develop` branch is normally very active with frequent commits and may contain experimental features.
-We aim to maintain a stable passing build on this branch
+- `develop` branch is normally very active with frequent commits and may contain experimental features

-The current roadmap has a goal of achieving a stable API for a `2.x` version.
+The current roadmap has a goal of achieving a stable API for a `2.x` version (likely post Rust port).
 From this point we will follow a formal process for releases, with deprecation periods for any API changes.
+This allows us to maintain a maximum pace of development for now.

 ## Makefile